Committed to net zero carbon emissions by 2030

 - In preparation for next phase, 11 EV vans procured as trial vehicles to test the viability, distance capabilities and general suitability to our business purposes.

 - Commenced sustainability upgrades on our first office based in Cardiff, including solar panel and on-site battery storage installations, as well as replacement of windows.

 - Next steps for 2023 are underway including preparation for air source heat pump installation and further energy efficiency and building fabric solutions.

 - Package of on-site solutions will aggressively reduce emissions, delivering more than 60% reduction in emissions and transitioning away from gas use.

 - 2022 saw the first of our grid-scale battery storage sites energised, providing vital support for the decarbonisation of the UK’s power grid.

 - As our grid-scale battery operations continue to grow, we are reviewing our approach to reducing battery-related emissions in relation to our 2030 net zero target.
 However, current impact on our emissions is minimal.

-reduction in total direct business
+reduction in total building

 emissions (scope 1 & 2)*